 MLP Pickleball: The Complete Guide to Major League Pickleball (2026)

-From the unique MLPlay™ format and DreamBreaker™ tiebreakers to the full 2026 schedule, team rosters, offseason trades, and major rule changes, we've broken it all down in one place.
+From the MLPlay™ format uniqueness and DreamBreaker™ tiebreakers to the entire 2026 season format, team rosters, offseason transactions, and major rules changes, you can find all the information in one place here.

-🏆 MLP at a glance: 23 teams, 6 players per team (coed), a unique team format unlike anything else in pickleball, and a 2026 season that runs from May through August with finals in New York City.
+🏆 MLP at a glance: 23 teams, 6 players on each team (coed), a coed team based structure unlike any other sport or pickleball league, and a 2026 season that runs from May to August with season-ending finals held in New York City.

 What Is MLP (Major League Pickleball)?

-Major League Pickleball — commonly known as MLP — is a team-based professional pickleball league founded in 2021.
-Unlike individual pro tours where players compete solo or in pairs, MLP features coed teams of six players who compete together using a unique multi-match format.
+Major League Pickleball — commonly referred to as MLP — is a professional pickleball league featuring team players.
+Rather than tour events where players contend individually or in pairs, MLP features coed teams of six players competing together in a special multi-match format.

 Key Facts About MLP

-• Format: MLPlay™ — women's doubles, men's doubles, two mixed doubles, and DreamBreaker™ tiebreaker
+- MLPlay™: women's doubles, men's doubles, 2 mixed doubles matches, DreamBreaker™ tiebreaker

-In 2024, MLP and the PPA Tour (Professional Pickleball Association) officially merged under the United Pickleball Association (UPA), creating a unified structure for professional pickleball.
-The PPA Tour handles individual pro competition, while MLP runs the team league — and many top pros compete in both.
+In 2024, MLP and the PPA Tour (Professional Pickleball Association) merged into one organization under the name United Pickleball Association (UPA), a unified structure for professional pickleball.
+There is a separate tour for individual pros run by the PPA Tour and a team league run by MLP, but many of the top players are in both.

 How the MLPlay™ Format Works

-The MLPlay™ format is what makes MLP pickleball fundamentally different from any other professional pickleball competition.
-Here's how a team match breaks down:
+The MLPlay™ format is what distinguishes MLP pickleball from all other professional pickleball leagues.
+Here’s how a team match works:

 The Four Games